Amherst County High School

 · 10% - Speaking (in French!)

 o You will be given a speaking objective stamp sheet for each unit or chapter.
-Each square on the sheet is noted with a different speaking goal for that chapter.
+Each square on the sheet is noted with a different speaking goal for that unit.
 When you perform a task that accomplishes a goal on the sheet you will receive a stamp.
 The value of each stamp may vary from chapter to chapter, but students must complete all goals to receive 100% for participation.

 · 10% - Homework